jacwilso/GuildWars/README.md

  \<number of Objects \>
  \<object type\>, \<object position x\>, \<object position y\>, \<object position z\>, \<object orientation x\>, \<object orientation y\> ,\<object orientation z\>, \<object size\>
-'
+`
-It is important to note the following:
+it is important to note the following:
 For Bezier surface, there must be N\*16 points in total otherwise the program will close.
 For Bezier curves, there must be exactly N\*4 points in total otherwise the program will close.
 For Object types, use the following numbers to clasify a type: